-- Warm tortilla, making it pliable, then place ½-3/4 cup of apples in the center of tortilla.
+- Warm the tortilla, to make it pliable, then place ½-3/4 cup of the apple filling in the center of tortilla.
 Fold like a burrito and seal using a little water brushed on the edge. *Use toothpicks if needed to hold it together.
 Lightly spray or brush the tortilla with oil.

 - Place in air fryer, don’t overcrowd the basket, seam side down and cook at 400°F for 6-7 minutes, turning once after 4 minutes.
 Remove and let stand for 5 minutes and drizzle with caramel sauce before serving.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on the link and purchase the item, I will receive a commission.
 I only recommend products or services that I personally believe will add value to my readers.
 All opinions stated are strictly my own.
 Read our full disclosure policy for more information.